 GLP-1 receptor agonists enhance glucose-dependent insulin secretion, slow gastric emptying, and act on central appetite pathways.
 Approved agents are indicated for type 2 diabetes and/or chronic weight management under defined criteria.

-2. What an Ethical Program Looks Like
+2. What an Ethical Care Model Looks Like

 - Care delivered by licensed clinicians with proper telehealth protocols.